1.0 Policy Purpose

 - Annual Reporting: Investigators must submit a COI Reporting Form annually in accordance with the University’s reporting procedures and time frames.

 - Transactional Reporting: In addition to the annual COI reporting requirement, Investigators must also comply with transactional COI reporting requirements throughout the calendar year, and in accordance with the University’s reporting procedures and time frames.
 Transactional COI reporting includes, but is not limited to, submitting a COI Reporting Form or certifying the accuracy of an existing COI Reporting Form when:

 - Participating as an Investigator on a new sponsored research proposal submission;

 - Participating as an Investigator on a new human subject research study or being added to a study via an amendment; and

 - Being added as a new Investigator to an ongoing Research project.

-Investigators on Public Health Service (PHS) funded awards or foundations that follow PHS Policy have additional reporting requirements, which are outlined in Section 3.10.
+Investigators on Public Health Service (PHS) funded awards, foundation awards that follow PHS or DoE Policy, and DoE financial assistance awards have additional reporting requirements, which are outlined in Section 3.10.

 3.3 Conflict of Interest Review

-The University, acting through its designated institutional official and their designees, the COI Review Board, and the Office of Research Integrity, have the authority to and are responsible for:
+The University - acting through its designated Institutional Officials and their designees, the COI Review Board, and the Office of Research Integrity - has the authority to and is responsible for:

 - Administering the COI Reporting Form submission and review process for Investigators;